Polymer/old-docs-site/app/2.0/start/install-2-0.md

 2. Install the Polymer CLI

     ```bash
-    npm install -g polymer-cli@next
+    npm install -g polymer-cli
     ```

-3. Verify your Polymer version.
+3. Verify your Polymer CLI version.

     ```bash
     polymer --version
     ```

-    The output of this command should be at least `0.18.0-pre.13`.
+    The output of this command should be at least `0.18.0`.

 4. Install the latest Polymer 2.0 RC release from bower